irrdnet/irrd/docs/users/mirroring.rst

     irrd_update_database --source TEST testv2.db

 This command will update the objects for source `TEST` to match the contents of `testv2.db`.
-Journal entries, available over NRTM, are generated for the changes between ``testv1.db`` and ``testv2.db``.
+Journal entries, available over NRTMv3, are generated for the changes between ``testv1.db`` and ``testv2.db``.

 The ``--config`` parameter can be used to read the configuration from a